amplab/training/ampcamp/sparkr.md

    There is a convenient method called `reduceByKey` in Spark for exactly this pattern.
    Note that the second argument to `reduceByKey` determines the number of reducers to use.
    By default, Spark assumes that the reduce function is commutative and associative and applies combiners on the mapper side.
-   Since we know there is a very limited number of keys in this case (because there are only 3 unique dates in our data set), let's use only one reducer.
+   Since we know there is a very limited number of keys in this case (because there are only 2 unique dates in our data set), let's use only one reducer.

+   **Note.** This will take a couple of minutes (on our laptop it takes two and a half) depending on your machine setup.
+If it's too slow, try increasing the number of reducers to a larger value (say, `5L`).

    <pre class="prettyprint lang-r"># FIXME: 1 reducer is awefully slow; 5 is better but still slow
 > collect(reduceByKey(enKeyValuePairs, "+", 1L))
 [[1]]
 [[1]][[1]]
 [1] "20090507"